-- Resignation: If an employee voluntary leaves the service of SABB, then all non-vested shares will be forfeit. - Termination: If an employee is terminated by SABB on performance or disciplinary basis then all non-vested shares will be forfeit. - Malus Provision: If an employee is proven beyond reasonable doubt to be negligent, not exercising proper decision/ controls with respect to operations, credit, risk management, information risk compliance or any other kind resulting in a loss situation and/ or reputation damage to the Bank, they will have non-vested shares with held and the Bank reserves the right to clawback previously vested shares and/or awards.
-Clawback can only be applied for the previous 5 years in addition to the current performance year.
+- Resignation: If an employee voluntary leaves the service of SAB, then all non-vested shares will be forfeit. - Termination: If an employee is terminated by SAB on performance or disciplinary basis then all non-vested shares will be forfeit.

+Malus Provision: If an employee is proven beyond reasonable doubt to be negligent, not exercising proper decision/ controls with respect to operations, credit, risk management, information risk compliance or any other kind resulting in a loss situation and/ or reputation damage to the Bank, they will have non-vested shares with held and the Bank reserves the right to clawback previously vested shares and/or awards.
+Clawback can only be applied for an individual participated or was responsible for conduct that resulted in significant losses to the bank.
+This is applicable when the conduct is deemed to have been done outside the normal course of the individual executing his/her responsibilities in the bank and there is reasonable evidence to show misconduct or material error that justifies the summary termination of the individuals' contract of employment.

+• Clawback can only be applied for the previous 5 years in addition to the current performance year.
 Based on loss/damage assessment of the incident, the clawback can be exercised on the employee's awards for either one specific year or more up to five years.